The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Introduction

 In contrast, stabilizer learning for qudits (with local dimension $d>2$) remains underexplored.
 The sole work addressing qudits explicitly \cite{allcockBellSamplingStabilizer2024} shows that the key subroutine for qubits---Bell difference sampling---fails to provide useful information in the qudit case.

 In this work, we demonstrate that learning stabilizer groups can be formulated as an instance of the abelian StateHSP framework.
-The key trick is to focus on the set of Pauli operators up to phase which is isomorphic to $G =\mathbb{Z}_{d}^{2n}$ where $d$ is the local dimension of the qudits.
-Formally, we define the following problem: Let $\mathcal{P}^{n}$ denote the generalized $n$-qudit Pauli group, then a stabilizer group $S$ is an abelian subgroup of $\mathcal{P}^{n}$ that does not contain non-trivial multiples of the identity operator.
+The key trick is to focus on Pauli group up to phases which is isomorphic to $G =\mathbb{Z}_{d}^{2n}$ where $d$ is the local dimension of the qudits.
+Formally, we define the following problem: Let $\mathcal{P}_{n}$ denote the generalized $n$-qudit Pauli group.
+Then a stabilizer group $S$ is an abelian subgroup of $\mathcal{P}_{n}$ that does not contain non-trivial multiples of the identity operator.
+Denote by $\mathrm{P}_n:=\mathcal{P}_{n} / \langle \omega I\rangle $ and $\mathrm{S} := S/ \langle \omega I \rangle$ the corresponding \textit{phaseless} or \textit{projective} Pauli group and its induced stabilizer subgroup, where $\omega=e^{2\pi i/d}$.